elizabeth-poggie/elizabeth-poggie/_content/notes/16-user-interfaces.md

 }
 ```

+## How?

+Pure HTML automatically resizes its elements in response to the devices and viewports of the user.

-Because HTML uses relative concepts like percentage of parent width to compute width, and because the top visible parent (the body element) is by default a block element, pure HTML automatically resizes its elements in response to the devices and viewports of the user.
+HTML uses relative concepts like percentage of parent width to compute width, and the top visible parent (the body element) is by default a block element and its properties are inherited by all child elements.

 ## For example...